Why-You23/single-perceptron/README.md

 try for NOR gate.

-note: XOR gate is implementable through single perceptron.
+note: XOR gate is not implementable through single perceptron.